 3. Exercise: Validating Requirements

 You can use this course to improve your business analysis knowledge and abilities and to obtain the certifications provided by the International Institute of Business Analysis.

+This course is part of the Business Analysis Certification Program which includes 14 courses.
 That’s it!
 Now go ahead and push that “Take this course” button and see you on the inside!

 Who this course is for: